 'Sweet & Sour Chicken'; 'Barbecued Roast Pork Char Siu' and 'Singapore Noodles' amongst the mains.

 But dig deeper and you'll find dishes such as 'Steamed Scallops in their Shells'; 'Deep-Fried Soft Shell Crabwith Spicy Salt & Pepper; 'Steamed Eel with Black Bean Sauce' and much more.

 Desserts are of the Lychees/Toffee Apple and Ice Cream variety.

 Good efficient service competes the picture.

 - Food Style: Chinese

-- Wine: a well-chosen list, offers some bins that would be wasted accompanying a spice meal, prices are modest - kicking off at around the £15 mark
+- Wine: a well-chosen list, offers some bins that would be wasted accompanying a spice meal, prices kick off in the mid £20's

 - Wheelchair access: Yes

 - Nearest station: Leicester Square or Piccadilly Underground